notCroptu/MenuSystem/Third Party Notices.md

-This package does not contains third-party software.
+This package does not contain third-party software.